 The current economic climate and that of recent years has had considerable impact on the Council, particularly due to its strong reliance on revenue from interest on reserves and fees and charges.
 The Bank of England base rate has remained at an historic low of 0.5% which has resulted in reduced investment receipts for the Council.
-The economic downturn has also resulted in lower income, particularly from planning fees, building control, land charges and car parking.
+The economic downturn has also resulted in lower income, particularly from building control, car parking and subsequent loss of the ferry operator.

 Local Government in general, and district councils specifically, are facing the toughest financial outlook for many decades.
-The Council has had cuts in formula grant of 5.3% in 2011/12 and 16.9% in 2012/13.
-Further cuts of 7.4% for 2013/14 and 16.6% for 2014/15 have been announced as part of the Local Government Finance Report.
+The Council has had cuts in formula grant of 5.3% in 2011/12, 16.9% in 2012/13 and 7.4% in 2013/14.
+Reductions in spending power of 4.4% in 2014/15 and 5.1% in 2015/16 have also been announced by the Department for Communities and Local Government (DCLG) in the Local Government Finance Report.